 Excessive bleeding and hematomas are rare but can occur.
-If patients develop hematomas, Dr. Mulholland will monitor them and drain the hematomas if necessary.
-Post-operative swelling can be mistaken for a hematoma, so Dr. Mulholland will explain wound monitoring before the procedure.
+If patients develop hematomas, Dr. Bell will monitor them and drain the hematomas if necessary.
+Post-operative swelling can be mistaken for a hematoma, so Dr. Bell will explain wound monitoring before the procedure.

 Women have a small risk of experiencing healing problems and delayed closure after undergoing a labiaplasty.
 Women who undergo a wedge procedure are at a higher risk of this uncommon complication.
 If the surgical site fails to heal properly, patients should contact SpaMedica for additional care.

 SpaMedica has emerged as a leader in the labiaplasty procedure.
-Patients from around the world travel to SpaMedica in Toronto to benefit from the experience and skills of Dr. Mulholland and Dr. Sasha Svystonyuk (Dr. Sasha).
-Top-rated in their respective fields, patients know they will receive the best care possible.
+Patients from around the world travel to SpaMedica in Toronto to benefit from the 25+ years of experience and skills of Dr. Bell.

 The doctors’ innovative surgical techniques reduce many of the complications associated with a labiaplasty, including bruising and swelling.
 This allows patients to resume normal activities much sooner than they would from other providers.
 Also, because SpaMedica is home to the Female Health and Vulvo-Vaginal Wellness Team, women know that their gynaecological health is a top priority.

-Dr. Mulholland and Dr. Sasha assess patients to determine which labiaplasty procedure is right for them.
+Dr. Bell assess patients to determine which labiaplasty procedure is right for them.
 Patients can undergo a wedge resection or trim reduction at SpaMedica in Toronto.